Rau00/wefoxPokedex/README.md

 - Room
   - To save and get information from DataBase

-- Koin -> Dependences injection
+- ~~Koin~~ Hilt -> Dependencies injection
-    - It is written in kotlin, so it is more efficient when the application is written in kotlin, on the other hand the learning curve is less than dagger2

 - JUnit: Testing
-- Not incluyed in this test, to integration testing --> Expresso
+- Not included in this test, to integration testing --> Expresso

 ![alt text](https://github.com/Rau00/wefoxPokedex/blob/master/architectureMVVM%2BRouter.png)